aiven/devportal/docs/products/cassandra/howto/enable-cross-cluster-replication.rst

 Add a CCR peer to an existing service
 '''''''''''''''''''''''''''''''''''''

 Use the :ref:`avn service create <avn-cli-service-create>` command to create a new service with CCR enabled.
 Use the ``service_to_join_with`` parameter to connect your new service to an existing service creating a CCR pair.
-Set the vaule of the ``service_to_join_with`` parameter to the name of the existing service.
+Set the value of the ``service_to_join_with`` parameter to the name of the existing service.

 .. important::

    See :ref:`Limitations <limitations>` before you set the parameters.

 .. code-block:: bash
-   :emphasize-lines: 5,6,7

    avn service create                                   \
       --service-type cassandra                          \